How the A/B simulation works (A/B 101)

 The latter usually happens when the difference between packagings are minor, like here:

-This is why we recommend testing completely different concepts rather than just small tweaks, which most likely won’t make a big difference in the results.
+This is why we recommend testing completely different concepts rather than small tweaks, which most likely won't provide great results.

 Important To Know